annotell/public-docs/docs-src/docs/kognic-io/project.md

 ## Project

-In order to create inputs via the Input API, an Kognic project needs to exist.
+In order to create inputs via the API, a Kognic project needs to exist.
 Projects are configured by the Kognic Professional Services team, during the Guideline Agreement Process (GAP) of a new client engagement.

 ### List Projects